Almshouse: Norway

-In 1269 or 1270 an almshouse was established in Stavanger as the first known in Norway.
+In 1269 or 1270, an almshouse was established in Stavanger, the first known in Norway.

 United States

 The English tradition of almshouses was introduced to the Commonwealth of Pennsylvania by its founder, William Penn.
 The Maryland legislature created almshouses in Anne Arundel County, financed by property taxes on landowners throughout the state.
 Massachusetts also had a long tradition of almshouses.
 In the United States, aid tended to be limited to the elderly and disabled, and children had to sleep in the same rooms as adults.

 The first almshouse in United States history was founded in Boston, Massachusetts, in 1622.
 The original Boston Almshouse was burned down in 1682 and was rebuilt away from the heart of Boston nearly a decade later.

 In 1884, the statistical analysis of the Massachusetts almshouses showed four in the city of Boston and 225 almshouses throughout the state.
 These almshouses housed nearly 7,000 people.
 Of these residents, 700 were believed to have a mental illness.
 Half of these almshouses did not house children.

 Upon entering the almshouses in Connecticut, patients were whipped ten times.
-There were similar institutions developed from 1725–1773 in Pennsylvania, Rhode Island, Virginia, and New York.
+There were similar institutions developed from 1725 to 1773 in Pennsylvania, Rhode Island, Virginia, and New York.
 At the Pennsylvania Hospital, some "lunatics" were chained to a cellar wall or made to wear a primitive straitjacket.

 Before the American Civil War, local officials regulated almshouses and did not ensure the people inside them were being cared for in the proper way or given the time they needed for help.
 It was not until the 1860s that more progressive states such as New York began to create boards that regulated, inspected, and reported on almshouses.

 The Newark almshouse opened in September 1878 as a branch of the Syracuse State School.
 It was located on 104 acres of land within the town of Newark, New Jersey, and held around 853 patients.
 The nine dormitory buildings that housed the patients were able to hold anywhere from 45 to 130 people.
 There was also a small hospital within the almshouse that could hold up to 30 patients.
 There were not many employees, only about 110, to take care of the hundreds of young women admitted to the almshouse.
 Patients were committed to the Newark State School by superintendents of the poor as well as judges who declared them insane or feeble-minded in court.